gromo.modules.growing_module.GrowingModule#

 • sub_select_previous (bool) – if True, sub-select the previous layer added parameters as well

-• zeros_if_not_enough (bool) – if True, will keep the all neurons and set the non selected ones to zero (either first or last depending on zeros_fan_in and zeros_fan_out)
+• zeros_if_not_enough (bool) – if True, will keep all the neurons and set the non selected ones to zero (either first or last depending on zeros_fan_in and zeros_fan_out)

 • zeros_fan_in (bool) – if True and zeros_if_not_enough is True, will set the non selected fan-in parameters to zero